pauradev/pages/pages/01.Blog/01.Art-resources/02.common-dtg-printing-errors-1-invisible-pixels/item.md

 hide_from_post_list: false
 ---

-When printing direct to garment (DTG) a white underboss is printed on dark garments by default.
+When printing direct to garment (DTG) a white underbase is printed on dark garments by default.
 This white underbase is both the white of a design as well as the base layer before the color is printed on top.
 By adding the underbase the colors will be much more vibrant.

 Below is an example of a clients artwork (who gave us permission to share her experience) that we printed on a black t-shirt.
 The client informed us that there were "extra marks" that looked like a print error on our part.
 These lines were not intended by the artist.
 While it is unfortunate that those extra pixels were printed it is not considered a misprint but art that wasn't cleaned up correctly and ready for print.